holochain/dev-camp-playground/README.md

 # Holochain Basic Chat

-A simple chat app designed to get new users up, running and developing on Holochain
+A simple event app designed to get new users up, running and developing on Holochain

 ## Getting Started